fuweijie/fuweijie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Weijie Fu is a last-year Ph.D. student at School of Computer Science and Information in Hefei University of Technology (HFUT).
 Currently, he is working at the Lab of Media Computing (LMC) under the supervision of Prof. [Meng Wang](https://sites.google.com/view/meng-wang/home) (Fellow, IEEE).
-Before this, he received his B.S. degree in electronics engineering at Hefei University of Technology in 2015.
+Before this, he received his B.S. degree in electronics engineering under the the supervision of Prof. Meng Wang and Prof. [Shijie Hao](http://ci.hfut.edu.cn/2020/1209/c11505a245814/page.htm), Hefei University of Technology at HFUT in 2015.
 <b>Actively looking for an industrial research job on machine learning and computer vision. </b>

 ## Research Interests